coredns/coredns.io/content/blog/semver.md

 > PATCH version when you make backwards-compatible bug fixes.

 With respect to Go, we will support the **last two** released version.
-At the time of the writing this means we develop in Go1.9, but still support Go1.8.
+At the time of the writing this means we develop in Go1.9, and support Go1.8.